wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/unattended-installation.rst

 Next steps
 ----------

-Once the Wazuh environment is ready, a Wazuh agent can be installed in every endpoint to be monitored.
+Once the Wazuh environment is ready, a Wazuh agent can be installed on every endpoint to be monitored.
 To learn how to install agents, check the :ref:`Wazuh agent<installation_agents>` section.